 The rate at which customers cancel their subscriptions is a critical indicator of a software company’s performance.
-Calculating the SaaS churn rate tells company leaders and investors whether or not customers are willing to keep using their product.
+Calculating the SaaS churn rate helps company leaders and investors assess whether customers are willing to continue using the product.

 What is SaaS Churn Rate?